-- 2.1 The policies of the BOCSI are designed to support individuals using our services to have the best possible experience in Services and to develop their personal and skills potential to participate as fully as possible in their own community.
-To this end the Services will adopt best practices in the identification, analysis and cost-effective control of risks to ensure that they are reduced to an acceptable level.
+The policies of the BOCSI are designed to support individuals using our 2.1 services to have the best possible experience in Services and to develop their personal and skills potential to participate as fully as possible in their own community.
+To this end the Services will adopt best practices in the identification, analysis and cost-effective control of risks which are within the remit of the BOCSI to mitigate against to ensure that they are reduced to an acceptable level.
 It is acknowledged that some risks will always exist and will never be eliminated.
+It is also acknowledged that people supported by the services have a right to make their own decisions, even when these decisions result in a level of risk that may be considered unwise.
+The role of the BOCSI in regards to risk management in these situations is to support the person to mitigate against the risks associated with their choices to the greatest extent possible and to provide the person with education and support around choice making as well as information on safer alternatives to high risk choices.
+All employees must understand the nature of risk and accept responsibility for their role in mitigating against the risks associated with their area of service.
+The necessary support, assistance and commitment of senior management will be provided.

-All employees must understand the nature of risk and accept responsibility for the risks associated with their area of service.
-The necessary support, assistance and commitment of senior management will be provided. - 2.2 The Organisation is committed to the delivery of high quality effective services and to ensure, as far as possible, the safety of the people who use our Services, our employees, assets, and the public, and to ensure that the Services are not financially or operationally disrupted.
+2.2 The Organisation is committed to the delivery of high quality effective services and to ensure, as far as possible, the safety of the people who use our Services, our employees, assets, and the public, and to ensure that the Services are not financially or operationally disrupted.
 It will meet this duty by ensuring that risk management plays an integral part in the governance of the organisation at a strategic and operational level.

-3. Purpose
+3.0 Purpose